Law Firms

 Source: www.petosevic.com

-Bulgaria is a member of the Madrid Agreement and the Madrid Protocol and the European Community.
+Bulgaria is a member of the Madrid Agreement and the Madrid Protocol and the European Union.

 Trademark protection is obtained by registration on the first-to-file principle.

-The following trademark types are registrable: trade marks, service marks, collective marks and certification marks.
+The following trademark types are registrable: marks (goods and services), collective marks and certification marks.

-The application is filed at the Bulgarian Patent Office.
+The application is filed with the Bulgarian Patent Office.

 Multiple-class applications are possible.

-Foreign applicants do not need a domestic registration.
+Foreign applicants do not need a domestic trademark registration.

 The registration process includes: